 That elusive African leopard is walking in that fine art wildlife photograph.
 With panning and slow shutter speed, you can capture the motion.
-The predator walking looks extremely fast because of the extended exposure time effect.
+The predator walking looks extremely fast because of the extended exposure used.
 Indeed it is walking, not running.
-A sea of grass surrounds that elusive cat.
-The distinctive pattern of this elusive cat you see even though the animal is in motion in this photograph.
+A sea of grass surrounds this elusive cat.
+You see the distinctive pattern of this cat even though the animal is in motion in this fine art photograph.

 Leopards are solitary most of the time.
 They are territorial and will leave warnings to other leopards to stay away.
 These warnings come in the form of scratches on trees, urine scents, and poop scattering along within their territory.
 Females and males will cross into each other’s territories but only to mate.
 Leopards communicate with each other through a series of calls.
 For example, a male wants to make another leopard aware of his presence, and he will cause a hoarse, raspy cough.
 They also growl when angry and, like domestic cats, purr when happy and relaxed.